 Steep descent.
 Some muddy sections.
 No potable water on site.

-Trailhead: There are two trailheads, both on the Cabot Trail at the top of MacKenzie Mountain
+Trailhead: There are usually two trailheads, both on the Cabot Trail at the top of MacKenzie Mountain.
+In 2016 only, the northern trailhead will be closed due to road construction.
+The trail is still accessible via the southern trailhead.

 GPS Co-ordinates for Trailhead (in decimal degrees):